1. Water Damage

 • Dripping sounds

 As you can see, there are many different things that you can see, hear, smell, and feel.
 Tasting is not recommended!
-If you are adamant about keeping your home in tip-top condition, be sure to look for these signs for any sort of damage.
-Water can seep through a lot of things, so be aware of your surroundings and your home.
+If you are adamant about keeping your home in tip-top condition, look for these signs for any damage.
+Water can seep through many things, so be aware of your surroundings and home.

 Prepping to Repair Water Damage

 This area gets a bit trickier than repairing the leaking area.
-A hole in the roof or a leaky pipe can be fixed with ease.
+A hole in the roof or a leaky pipe can easily be fixed.
 Environmental moisture can be handled with a dehumidifier.
 How does one repair water damage that has already been done, though?
-It can be difficult, but it is possible.
-Unless, of course, there is category 3 water involved.
+It's not easy, but it is possible.
+Unless, of course, there is category three water involved.

 If anything is touched by contaminated water, it must be discarded.
-It’s nearly impossible to save walls, flooring, or ceiling that has been touched by contaminants.
+Saving walls, flooring, or ceilings connected by contaminants is nearly impossible.
 This means any “black” water from floodwater, sewage, or anything else like that from category 3 as listed above.
-Unfortunately, that also means any possessions that may have been touched by this water.
+Unfortunately, that also means any possessions that this water may have touched.

-Each surface and material has a different way of being treated, but some water damage can be painted over.
-There are different types of flooring, wall, and ceiling surfaces that require certain care.
-Things like drywall and tiles can be replaced, but carpet and wood are different stories.
-Humidity can be a factor in some of these cases, so some of these can be easy to deal with.
+Each surface and material is treated differently, but some water damage can be covered with quality paint.
+Different types of flooring, wall, and ceiling surfaces require certain care.
+Drywall and tiles can be replaced, but carpet and wood are other stories.
+Humidity can be a factor in some cases, so some can be easy to deal with.

 First Steps

-The first thing that anyone should do before repairing is to find the water source.
-This means that you need to repair a hole in your roof, tighten that leaky pipe, or get a dehumidifier.
+The first thing anyone should do before repairing anything is find a water source.
+You must fix a roof hole, tighten that leaky pipe, or get a dehumidifier.
 Water doesn’t simply appear, after all!
 There is some source.
 Finding that source is one of the most important things you can do.
 You can’t repair a surface that still has the possibility of water damage.
 Find the water source and proceed from there.

-After you find the water source and repair it, the next step is to assess the damage.
+After you find and repair the water source, the next step is to assess the damage.
 You should consider what type of water caused the damage.
 In the categories above, you should be able to discern what type it is.
 If it’s sanitary water, the most you’ll have to do is dry it and sanitize it if the surface hasn’t been broken.

 Assessing water damage has become a bit easier as of late, too.
-There are tools like moisture meters and thermal image cameras that help you see the extent of water damage.
+Various effective tools like moisture meters and thermal image cameras help you see the extent of damage.
+We have a full article on the essentials of water content measurement.
 Any moisture will show on either of these devices.
 However, it might be deeper than these items can pick up.
-It’s always a good idea to double check the area.
+It’s always a good idea to double-check the area.

 Prepare Necessary Tools

-If you’re going to take the repairs into your own hands, there are some things you will need.
-Tools are necessary to fix these areas, even if they need different methods.
-These items are necessary, though they’re not the only things you need.
-Keep in mind that you’ll need the proper safety equipment as well, as said above.
-Make sure you’re covered up and at least wear a dust mask!
+If you take the repairs into your own hands, there are some things you will need.
+Tools are necessary to fix these areas, even if they require different methods.
+These items are essential, though they’re not the only things you need.
+Remember that you’ll also need the proper safety equipment, as said above.
+Ensure you’re covered up, and at least wear a dust mask!

 When preparing to repair affected areas, make sure you have these tools available to you: